 For thousands of years, people have looked up at the night sky in awe and amazement.
 It was once thought that supernatural intervention was the driving force behind the mechanisms of the universe.
 While the many presumptions of the ancients have been demythologized by scientific inquiry as more of the natural reality is understood, that same inquiry now brings us to a place where we can see the universe and the functions of many of its interlocking parts with much more clarity.

 Innumerable brilliant minds, through centuries of inventive pursuits, working tirelessly for years on end has given us the ability to replicate the conditions of the early universe.
-Through a device called the Hadron Collider (and other particle colliders) scientists are now able to get deeper insight into the conditions of the universe while it was only a fraction of a second old.
+Through a device called the Hadron Collider (and other particle colliders) scientists are now able to get a deeper insight into the conditions of the universe while it was only a fraction of a second old.